mieweb/docs/content/functions/document-management/scanning-and-indexing/indexing.md

 If a user is restricted to certain chart types, the indexing module will only result chart choices that exist within, or match, the chart types restricted to the logged-in user.
 {{% /note %}}

 **Link to Order**: The Link to Order field is optional.
 This field is designed to allow users the ability to link pending orders from the chart in context to the item being indexed.
 Clicking the ellipsis button will display a list of pending order items to choose from.
 Placing a checkmark next to a specific order item indicates that the document is to be linked to the order and will automatically mark the pending order as Complete.
-The Service Date on the Index screen is also updated to reflect the Service Date of the linked order.
+The Service Date will also assume/be the ‘Completed Date' when/if a document is indexed to be linked to complete an order request.

 ![](../indexing.assets/35e5381655d253edb692a2689117eaf3.png)

 {{% note %}}
-The *Link to Order* field will not activate until the *Chart* field has been entered.
-Once the *Chart* field is entered, the *Link to Order* field will be mapped for searching pending orders.
-If the chart does not have any pending orders to choose from, the field will display *No incomplete orders found*.
+The Link to Order field will not activate until the Chart field has been entered.
+Once the Chart field is entered, the Link to Order field will be mapped for searching pending orders.
+If the chart does not have any pending orders to choose from, the field will display No incomplete orders found.
 {{% /note %}}

 ![](../indexing.assets/64f60661ea350fc2de5d741ae7d8fa9d.png)

 **Link to Due List**: The Link to Due List field is optional.
 This field is designed to link items from the due list to the items being indexed.
 Clicking the ellipsis button will display the due list items for the patient.
 Placing a checkbox next to the due list item will mark the item as Complete.
-The Service Date on the Index Screen is also updated to reflect the Service Date of the due list item.
+The Service Date will also assume/be the ‘Completed Date' when/if a document is indexed to be linked to complete a pending due list item.

 **Service Location**: The Service Location field is optional.
 It is an autocomplete, so simply begin typing the name of the service location and {{% system-name %}} will initiate the search on the database.
 All possible matches will be driven by those locations configured in the system.
 The Service Location field will not accept free text.